fortunewalla/birdstrikes/README.md

 * In how many states did the accident occur?
 * On which day of the week did the greatest damage occur?

+* What's the maximum overall cost
+* ^^ In which state did this accident happen?
+* Display the first three states in alphabetical order?
+* Display the bird sizes (don't display the "empty" cell)
+* What is the size of the bird that caused the biggest damage in Missouri?

 ## SOME more DML

 Updating